James Grant (Australian bishop)

-James Alexander Grant (31 August 1931 – 10 July 2019) was an Australian Anglican bishop who was the Dean of Melbourne from 1985 to 1999.
+James Alexander Grant (31 August 1931 – 10 July 2019) was an Australian Anglican bishop and Dean of St Paul's Cathedral, Melbourne.

-Grant was educated at the University of Melbourne where he took a BA(Hons) in history.
+Grant obtained a BA (Hons) in history at the University of Melbourne.
 After further studies at the Trinity College Theological School, Melbourne, during 1957 and 1958, where he was awarded the Hey Sharp Prize in the Licentiate of Theology examination, he was ordained in 1959.
-He also obtained a Bachelor of Divinity from the Melbourne College of Divinity in 1968.
+He obtained a Bachelor of Divinity from the Melbourne College of Divinity in 1968.

-After curacies in Murrumbeena and Broadmeadows he was chaplain to Frank Woods, Anglican Archbishop of Melbourne, from 1966 until his consecration as a coadjutor bishop in Melbourne on 21 December 1970 at St Paul's Cathedral, Melbourne.
-Grant was also chaplain of Trinity College from 1970 to 1975 and dean of St Paul's Cathedral, Melbourne, 1985–99.
-He had been chairman of Lowther Hall CEGGS, Tintern CEGGS, Melbourne CEGGS, the Brotherhood of St Laurence and the Mission to Streets and Lanes.
+After curacies in Murrumbeena and Broadmeadows he was chaplain to Archbishop Frank Woods from 1966 until his consecration as a coadjutor bishop in Melbourne on 21 December 1970 at Paul's Cathedral.
+Grant was chaplain of Trinity College from 1970–75 and dean of St Paul's Cathedral 1985–99.
+He was chairman of Lowther Hall CEGGS, Tintern CEGGS, Melbourne CEGGS, the Brotherhood of St Laurence and the Mission to Streets and Lanes.

-Grant collaborated with Geoffrey Serle in the publication of The Melbourne Scene (1957), is the author of the centenary history of Trinity College, Perspective of a Century (1972), and a history of Anglicans in Victoria, Episcopally Led and Synodically Governed: Anglicans in Victoria 1803–1997 (2010).
-He was made a Member of the Order of Australia in 1994, received a Jubilee Medal in 1977 and a Centenary Medal in 2001 and in his retirement continued to serve Trinity College as its bequest officer.
+Grant collaborated with Geoffrey Serle in the publication of The Melbourne Scene (1957), and authored a centenary history of Trinity College, Perspective of a Century (1972), and a history of Anglicans in Victoria, Episcopally Led and Synodically Governed: Anglicans in Victoria 1803–1997 (2010).
+He was made a Member of the Order of Australia in 1994, received a Jubilee Medal in 1977 and a Centenary Medal in 2001.
+In retirement he volunteered as Trinity College's bequest officer.